Engineering sleek structures to support cutting-edge research

 The café features an English Electric Lightning jet aircraft hanging from its ceiling, reflecting Dyson’s strong relationship with engineering.
 Our team was able to demonstrate that the installation of the aircraft would not affect the roof structure.
 We then worked with the specialist teams responsible for refurbishing and hanging the aircraft, to find a way of manoeuvring, lifting and suspending it from the roof.
 The solution developed was to leave two glazing panels out at one end of the building to allow the aircraft to be driven into the space on the back of a low loader, and then lifted into place using the hanging points as the temporary lifting points.
 After the aircraft was installed the facade was closed up, and the flooring was installed.

 We also played a significant role in the wider site works around the buildings and associated car parking.
 Water run-off issues were a key concern across the site as the ground was impermeable and heavily sloped.
 Our engineers worked closely with the landscape architect to develop a whole network solution.
 This consisted of drainage ponds and swales to control the water and feed it through the site while also creating new wildlife habitats for translocation of the site’s native great crested newt population.
 We also needed to work closely with Wessex Water and nearby landowners to plan how to transmit any excess surface water from the site to the nearby watercourse.

-The BuroHappold team was able to add real value to the Dyson project with our willingness to try new ideas and to work efficiently within tight timeframes.
+Our willingness to try new ideas and to work efficiently within tight timeframes really added value to the project.
 Through close integration across our teams, we were able to realise a demanding architectural intent while also achieving a complex technical brief.
 Combining cutting-edge building design with the need to achieve the very best working environment, the new Dyson campus expansion is the ideal setting for creativity and invention.